iestarks/GCP/README.md

 # GCP

+This is a 2 branch repo

+**** master where master has one main.tf
+---
+**** vm1_terraform where secondary has main.tf,project.tf, where you would point your credentials to the directory where your .json
+---

 Google Cloud Resource creation using Terraform.

 This file is intended for those that want to view and confirm my familiarity with the technology, in respect to deploying a VM instance in google cloud.